Root canal treatment in Vietnam

 “Root canal” describes the natural cavity within the center of the tooth.
 The pulp or pulp chamber which contains the tooth’s nerve is the soft area within the root canal.
 When a tooth’s nerve tissue or pulp is damaged, it breaks down and bacteria begin to multiply within the pulp chamber causing infection or even abscessed tooth and bone loss.

-What Happens During a Root Canal treatment
+What Happens During a Root Canal treatment in Vietnam?

 The first appointment is for examination and consultation.
 You will go through the dental x-ray to see the root canals’ shape and determine if there are any signs of infection in a surrounding bone.
 If the problem is simple enough, all of the infected tissues should be removed in this session.
 Dentists will remove the pulp along with bacteria, the decayed nerve tissue, and related debris, and clean the canal with Sodium Hypochlorite.
 If medication might be put inside the root canal to prevent infection, you might wait for several days to two weeks for your tooth to heal.

 At the next appointment, the dentist fills the interior space of the root canal with gutta-percha and the exterior access hole with filling.
-Further restoration might be needed if the access hole is too large which weaken the tooth structure.
+Further restoration might be needed if the access hole is too large which weakens the tooth structure.
 A dental crown is commonly used to protect the tooth.
 The dentist takes an impression of your teeth to make a prosthesis or dental filling.
 That might take one more appointment to finish the prosthesis.

 How Successful Are Root Canals?